Asana/asana-invite/README.md

-# Asana User Management Sample Application
+# Sample App: Asana User MGMT

 This application leverages the Asana API to demonstrate how an administrator might manage the members in an organization.

 The application uses OAuth 2.0 for authentication and the `addUser` & `removeUser` endpoints on a workspaces to demonstrate how they may function together.

+The entire node application is contained within `app.js` and uses Jade templates for the views.

 ## Dependencies
 * [nodejs](https://nodejs.org/en/download/)